 - have a noticeable logo so that even a grandmother without glasses can see it;

-- with complete information about the product: about leaves, additives, country of origin, expiration date.
+- with complete information about the product: leaves, additives, country of origin, and expiration date.
 So that later we will not be scolded by all and sundry;

 - be comfortable and not take up much space.
 It is necessary that she easily share the shelf with two or three other brands of tea from other brands (do not be jealous).

 Packaging is one thing.
-But it is necessary that it is combined with your identity.
-Therefore, you need to pay attention to your logo, colors and other attributes.
-If you understand that you are objectively outdated, please contact us – we will make a candy out of you 🙂
+But it must be combined with your identity.
+Therefore, you need to pay attention to your logo, colors, and other attributes.
+If you understand that you are objectively outdated, please contact us — we will make a candy out of you 🙂

 PACKAGING AS A STARTING POINT IN THE CHOICE OF TEA PACKAGING DESIGN

 The type of packaging depends on the requirements for product storage.
 Therefore, you can see tea on the shelves in cardboard or tin boxes, in paper packaging.
-Sometimes you will be lucky and you will find a rare item – tea in a glass container.
+Sometimes you will be lucky and you will find a rare item — tea in a glass container.
 The packaging itself for both tea bags and leaf tea is no different.
-Plus, there are always basic requirements – the ability to easily transport without loss of presentation, preservation of all nutritional characteristics (I don’t really want to drink brewed hay due to the fact that someone regretted the cardboard), and also do not allow moisture and sunlight to enter product (as if it were a very moody grubby vampire).
+Plus, there are always basic requirements — the ability to easily transport without loss of presentation, preservation of all nutritional characteristics (I don’t really want to drink brewed hay because someone regretted the cardboard), and also do not allow moisture and sunlight to enter the product (as if it were a very moody grubby vampire).

 BOX IS A GRAY CARDINAL TEA PACKAGES

-The box is the winner in the nomination “the most functional type of packaging” and “top audience choice”.
-The same box that will later become a box for buttons or maybe even other tea!
+The box is the winner in the nomination for «the most functional type of packaging» and «top audience choice».
+The same box will later become a box for buttons or maybe even other tea!
 Total humiliation of the enemy, but you are great, you did your best and made it durable!
-No transportation, no minor mechanical damage will hinder you.
+No transportation and no minor mechanical damage will hinder you.

 But this all applies to tin boxes, where the choice of material depends on your price segment.
-There are also cardboard boxes that are equally attractive, but not as durable.
+There are also equally attractive cardboard boxes, but not as durable.
 It all depends on your pocket.